ArcaniteSolutions/Django-tinymce-filebrowser/README.md

-This is a fork of https://github.com/aisayko/Django-tinymce-filebrowser
+This is a fork of https://github.com/aisayko/Django-tinymce-filebrowser, including the changes of https://github.com/FullFact/Django-tinymce-filebrowser

 Updated for TinyMCE 4 and added new settings which can be set as follows

 MCE_FILEBROWSER_JQUERY = 'js/jquery-1.9.1.min.js'

-MCE_FILEBROWSER_UPLOADDIR = 'uploads/mce_filebrowser'

 MCE_FILEBROWSER_THEMECSS = 'js/3rdparty/tinymce4.0.2/skins/lightgray/skin.min.css'

-MCE_FILEBROWSER_PERUSER = True

-South migrations have also beed added
+In addition, uploads are linked to users and only available to authenticated ones.
+The returned url is given in absolute path.

 django-tinymce-filebrowser
 ===